Cannabis Metabolites in Urine: Your Questions Answered

 Testing for Cannabis Metabolites in Urine

-How is testing for cannabis metabolites in urine done?
-The most common method is the immunoassay test.
-This test uses antibodies to detect the presence of THC-COOH metabolites in your urine.
+The most common method is the immunoassay test, which uses antibodies to detect THC-COOH metabolites.
 If the test is positive, a more accurate gas chromatography/mass spectrometry (GC/MS) test is often conducted to confirm the results.
+These tests can detect even small amounts of metabolites, making it challenging to pass if you’ve recently consumed cannabis.

 FAQ Section